What LPs Won’t Say Out Loud About Your Fund I Deck

 That’s the uncomfortable truth.

-The good news is this: most of what breaks a first-time manager deck can be fixed.
+The good news is that most of what breaks a first-time manager deck can be fixed.

 But not with better adjectives.